nniikon/Stack/README.md

 ## Examples

-You can find usage examples and additional information in the provided code files and documentation.
+You can find usage examples and additional information in the provided code files and documentation. (work in progress)